bono-94/Life_Coin_Live/README.md

 ### Tools

-- Grammarly software has been used to verify grammar on the site and this README file
+- [Grammarly](https://app.grammarly.com/) software has been used to verify grammar on the site and this README file

-- Nicepage software has been used for initial concept modelling of different potential designs
+- [Nicepage](https://nicepage.com/) software has been used for initial concept modelling of different potential designs

+- [Formsubmit](https://formsubmit.co/) website has been used to mail form results to an admin's email address

 ---
 Thank you for READING ME!